 That’s all well and good, but most prospective clients aren’t just looking to find out what you do.
 They want to know how you can solve a very specific problem they have and what kind of impact solving that problem would have on them.
 Write your service overview from your client’s point-of-view and follow the problem-solution-benefits framework.
 It’s a lot like a math problem that tells a much clearer story.
 You have X problem, we have Y solution, and you’ll see Z benefits.

 This may be a stretch of an example, but think about it this way—McDonalds doesn’t just say “We make Egg McMuffins.”
 No, they say, “Are you running late for work and didn’t have time for breakfast?
-Use your app to pre-order an Egg McMuffin for $1 and pick it up speedy-quick at our drive-through.
+Use our app to pre-order an Egg McMuffin for $1 and pick it up speedy-quick at our drive-through.
 You won’t be hungry, and you’ll have energy to start your day.”
-They are speaking directly to a real-life problem, giving you the solution and the impact it will have on the rest of your day.
-The same can and should be said for any service offering from a professional services firm.
+They are speaking directly to a real-life problem, giving you the solution, and the impact it will have on the rest of your day.
+The same should be said for any service offering from a professional services firm.

 You can, of course, offer additional details or a different way to consume the information with a link to a video, presentation, or other downloadable.
 It can also be really impactful to introduce your experts and allow prospects to quickly find (and keep vetting) the people who will ultimately be solving their problems.
 This is a pretty important step, because it’s what connects them to the discussion phase in their journey.
 Finally, if a service you offer also has a set of sub-services, you would want them to be easily navigated to as well.
 These sub-service pages would also follow the suggested content breakdown for a consistent experience.

-2) The Proof: Related case studies
+#2 – Related case studies (PROOF)

 So, your client’s read through your service overview and they think, “OK, they are saying all the right things, but how do I know they aren’t trying to pull a fast one?
 Where’s the proof?”
 The best answer comes in the form of relevant case studies.
 Prospects will look here in hopes of finding an issue your firm has solved that’s similar to the challenges they currently face.